kuzzleio/documentation/src/sdk-reference/cpp/1/auth/get-current-user/index.md

 # getCurrentUser

-Returns the profile object for the user linked to the `JSON Web Token`, provided in the query or the `Authorization` header.
+Returns informations about the user currently loggued with the SDK instance.

 ## Arguments